 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Sexually transmitted diseases (STDs) refer to conditions that can pass from person to person through sexual contact.
-They are common infections that many people may not be aware they have, meaning many people may unknowingly transmit them.
-Many quick, safe, and readily available STD tests can help prevent further transmission and health complications.
+Sexually transmitted diseases (STDs), also known as sexually transmitted infections (STIs), refer to conditions that can pass from person to person through sexual contact.
+They are common infections that people unknowingly transmit.
+Many quick, safe, and readily available tests can help prevent further transmission and health complications.

-Rather than use the older term STDs, many doctors now tend to refer to these conditions as sexually transmitted infections, or STIs.
-Early detection and treatment are vital to prevent transmission and complications due to untreated STIs.
+Rather than use the older term STDs, many doctors now tend to refer to these conditions as STIs.
+Early detection and treatment are vital to prevent transmission and complications.

 Regular testing is important, and healthcare professionals can advise about STI tests.
 If people do not feel comfortable doing so, many clinics, pharmacies, or services can provide confidential and free or low-cost testing.